Christian-Ramos02/edu-python-projects/README.md

 This repository contains two Python-based learning tools:

 1. 🎌 **Hiragana Matching Game** — A GUI game to help learners match Japanese hiragana characters with their corresponding romaji pronunciation.
-2. 💹 **Portfolio Simulator** — A finance-focused application with a GUI to simulate portfolio weight and visualize data.
+2. 💹 **Financial Vocabulary Game** — An interactive matching game to learn key financial terms and definitions in English and Spanish.

 These tools are ideal for language learners and aspiring financial analysts who want to learn through coding.